Weight and Fertility: How Low BMI and Obesity Affect Fertility

 Dietary Changes and Supplements

-At CNY Fertility, we recommend eating a high fat, moderate protein, and low to no carbohydrate diet, nicknamed the B.E.B.B.I.
-Diet (Bacon, Eggs, Butter, Beef, and Ice cream made from full-fat heavy cream with little sugar).
 Fat is the key element of fertility.
 It provides essential building blocks for our cells and helps synthesize vital reproductive hormones.
 Dietary fat provides our bodies with energy and essential fatty acids that we can’t produce on our own.
 Fat also enables our bodies to absorb essential vitamins like A, D, and E, which all increase fertility.
-The most important benefit of eating fat for fertility is that it helps to reduce inflammation!
+The most important benefit of eating fat for fertility is that it helps to reduce inflammation.

 Reducing Stress

 Low and high BMI have both been associated with higher levels of stress.
-Unfortunately, stress can impact fertility and an infertility diagnosis can also increase stress.

 Research indicates that stress also negatively impacts male fertility.
-Studies have found that stress reduces the production of luteinizing hormone (LH) and testosterone which causes complications in spermatogenesis, resulting in reduced sperm quality.
+Studies have found that stress reduces the production of luteinizing hormone (LH) and testosterone, which causes complications in spermatogenesis, resulting in reduced sperm quality.

 Stopping Smoking

 Smoking is known to negatively affect nearly every aspect of one’s health, including fertility.
-For women, smoking decreases ovarian reserve, causes premature ovarian aging, and can have severe effects on the health and development of your baby.
+For women, smoking decreases ovarian reserve, causes premature ovarian aging, and can have severe effects on the health and development of the baby.
 The good news is that research shows women can significantly improve their chances of getting pregnant by quitting smoking one year prior to trying to conceive.

 In a large study of 1,700 men, researchers measured the effects of smoking on men’s sperm density, count, and motility.

-Sperm DensitySperm CountSperm Motility
+Sperm Motility

 As displayed above, smokers had significantly worse results across all three categories when compared to non-smokers.
 We highly recommend stopping smoking to increase your fertility.